DevlessTeam/docs/service.md

  **Available scope Variables**

- Within the scope of a script there are list of useful variables made available:
+ Within the scope of a script there are a handful of useful variables made available:
  - ``$user_id``: This provides the id of the user placing the request provided they are logged in
  - ``$user_token``: This is the JSON Web Token(JWT) of the user making the request provided they are logged in.
  - ``$input_*``: This is a prefixed variable usually set when the request comes with parameters. eg when a user makes a ``addData()`` request  using any of the SDKs with say a parameter body like ``{"name":"edmond", "age":34}`` Rules will make "edmond" available under the variable name ``$input_name`` and "age" accessed via ``$input_age`` respectively.